figma-plus/docs/api/nodes.md

-# Scene
+# Nodes

-`figmaPlus.scene` contains a number of functions you can use to get or set properties of your `nodes` in the document.
-But first you may want to learn about the `node` object and its properties.
+Nodes are elements in your current Figma document, such as pages, frames and layers.
+You can get node objects by their ID using the `figmaPlus.getNodeById` function, or by browsing through your document's node tree using `figmaPlus.root`.

-## Node
+## Node object

-This is the type of objects returned by the `getNodeById`, `root`, `currentPage` and `selection` functions.
-Each `node` corresponds to an element in your opened document, which may include the document, pages, frames/groups, layers, etc.
+The Node object contains information about your node, such as its ID, name and type.

-Learn more about node types from [Figma's API documentation](https://www.figma.com/developers/docs#node-types).
+You can learn more about node types from [Figma's API documentation](https://www.figma.com/developers/docs#node-types).

 #### Global properties